ioccc-src/mkiocccentry/jparse/json_util_README.md

 				null	null values
 				simple	alias for 'int,float,exp,bool,str,null'

-	-l lvl		Print values at specific JSON levels (def: print at any level)
+	-l lvl		Print JSON only at specific JSON levels (def: print at any level)

 			If lvl is a number (e.g.: -l 3), level must == number.
 			If lvl is a number followed by : (e.g. '-l 3:'), level must be >= number.